Fujifilm X100F vs Sony RX100 VI

 It is notable that the X100F has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Both the X100F and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.